What is the difference between male and female Uni, and does it affect flavor?

 Most people don't know that Uni can be sorted by sex — and that male and female are genuinely different things to eat.
 Here is what distinguishes them:

-Female Uni — the orange lobes most people know — has high moisture, which gives that characteristic melt.
-Male Uni has less moisture and a more concentrated, intense flavor.
-The bright yellow color is immediately visible when you open the box.
+Male Uni — the deep reddish-orange lobes — has lower moisture and a more concentrated, intense flavor.
+Female Uni tends toward bright yellow, with higher moisture and the characteristic melt most people associate with great Uni.
+The color difference is immediately visible when you open the box.

 Three large boxes is more than we typically receive of a single variety.
 If you want to try something you genuinely may not have encountered before, this is the week.